jenishborah/Firebase-Login_Signup-/README.md

 The [background images](/Resources/Images/) and other resources are uploaded in the [Resources folder](/Resources/)

-- Add the iamges and edittext.xml file in app/src/main/res/drawable/ on your android studio project.
+- Add the iamges and [edittext.xml](/Resources/edittext.xml) file in app/src/main/res/drawable/ in your android studio project.
-- Update the colors.xml file in app/src/main/res/values/colors.xml
+- Update the [colors.xml](/Resources/colors.xml) file in app/src/main/res/values/colors.xml  in your android studio project.

 ## Screenshots